Jean Alesi: DTM 2002–2006

-Direxiv

-Alesi was an active spokesman for the Direxiv team in their bid for entry to the 2008 Formula 1 series.
-It was planned as a McLaren B Team with backing and engines from Mercedes.
-However, the proposal was beaten to the final grid place by Prodrive.

-Speedcar Series 2008–2009
+Speedcar Series (2008–2009)

 Alesi joined a number of other ex-Formula One drivers (Christian Danner, Johnny Herbert, Stefan Johansson, Ukyo Katayama, JJ Lehto, Gianni Morbidelli, Jacques Villeneuve and Alex Yoong) in the inaugural season of the Far & Middle Eastern Speedcar Series.
-He won two races and finished 4th in the championship.
+He won two races and finished fourth in the championship.
 He finished fifth in the second and last season of Speedcar Series after taking two wins in 2009.